British Aerospace 125: Operational history

-By the early 1990s, British Aerospace, the manufacturer of the type at this point, had two main variants of the aircraft in production; the smaller 125-800 and larger 125–1000.
+By the early 1990s, British Aerospace, the manufacturer of the type at this point, had two main variants of the aircraft in production: the 125-800 and the larger 125–1000.
 The 125–1000, which conducted its first flight on 16 June 1990, had several changes to give the type a reported intercontinental range, including the adoption of the newly developed Pratt & Whitney Canada PW300 engine and new digital avionics, such as FADEC.
-Following Raytheon's purchase of British Aerospace's Business Jet Division during the 1990s, the two in-production variants were re-designated as the Hawker 800 and Hawker 1000 respectively.
+Following Raytheon's purchase of British Aerospace's business jet division during the 1990s, the two in-production variants were re-designated as the Hawker 800 and Hawker 1000 respectively.

-The 125 is the only business jet to have been hijacked: in 1967, a chartered 125 carrying the former Congolese Prime Minister Moise Tshombe was diverted to Algeria by armed persons on board.
+The 125 is the only business jet to have been hijacked: in 1967, a chartered 125 carrying the former Congolese Prime Minister Moïse Tshombe was diverted to Algeria by armed persons on board.
 The 125 is also likely to be the only business aircraft to survive being hit by an air-to-air missile: in August 1988, a British Aerospace 125-800 transporting Botswana President Quett Masire was struck by a missile launched by a nearby Angolan Mig-23, apparently inadvertently.
 While badly damaged by the direct hit (which resulted in the loss of an engine, decompression of the cabin, and rupture of its fuel tanks) the aircraft was successfully landed by BAe demonstrator pilot Arthur Ricketts.
 It was later rebuilt.

 In 2013, the FAA modified its rules to prohibit the operation of jets weighing 75000 lb or less that are not stage 3 noise compliant, specifically mentioning the 125 series of aircraft.
 This required any aircraft of the type either to have compliant engines installed, or to be fitted with a hush kit, to fly over most of the United States after 31 December 2015.